Tel: (207) 624-9000 ext. 52134

 Permits issued by the Bureau of Motor Vehicles apply only to those highways or bridges under the jurisdiction of the Maine Department of Transportation.
 Permission for the use of other highways under the jurisdiction of towns and municipalities must be obtained, if required, directly from those local authorities.

 The following is a summary of the rules for the movement of overdimensional vehicles.
 These are meant to be a quick reference guideline and do not replace rules as written in Chapter 155, Chapter 156, and Chapter 157, and Chapter 164.

-- Moves are not routinely permitted - sunset to sunrise, legal holidays and weekends in July and August.
+- Moves are not routinely permitted 1/2 hour after sunset to 1/2 hour before sunrise, legal holidays and weekends in July and August.
 Legal Holiday List (.pdf)